clockgit/qa-workflow/README.md

 Playwright-powered QA workflow tooling for recording tests, running targeted test sets, capturing visual baselines, comparing snapshots, and generating shareable reports.

-This package is being shaped toward a reusable CLI-first workflow built around the `qaw` command.
+This package is built around a reusable CLI-first workflow exposed through `qaw`.

 Author: Chris Lock
 Owner: Lock Web Development LLC

 ## Status

 This package is public, but it is not open source at this time.
-The package currently uses the `UNLICENSED` license while the public API, package structure, and reuse terms are still being finalized.
+It currently uses the `UNLICENSED` license while the public API and reuse terms are still being finalized.

 ## Goals